January 5th 2022: Went to Ventanilla Nature Reserve which is mostly swamp and crocodiles but has some other wildlife thrown in for good measure.

-At this point I have come to the conclusion that other than there being little more than mountains, lakes and nature, in general in Canada, there's not so much to do here.
+At this point I had come to the conclusion that other than there being little more than mountains, lakes and nature, in general, in Canada there's not so much to do here.
 This comment sparked a reaction from one of my friends of "if you don't like mountains, lakes and nature why did you go to Canada"?
 Me and my big mouth!

 June 21st 2022: Take the ferry to Granville Island followed by a walk to Yalestown then downtown to the Granville Street area which was only two blocks from my hotel.